DBJDBJ/callable_constructors/callable_constructors.md

 ## 1. Abstract

-This paper describes very standard  C++ "callable constructors", by proposing a core language change that is fundamental but in the same time non breaking.
+This paper describes standard  C++ "callable constructors", by proposing a core language change that is fundamental but in the same time non breaking.

 ## 2. Motivation